FAQ for Container Registry

 You can't rename a namespaceA collection of repositories that store images in a registry.
 A namespace is associated with an IBM Cloud account, which can include multiple namespaces..
 If you want to change the name of the namespace, you must create a namespace with the new name and transfer its data.
 To transfer its data, you can copy the contents of the existing namespace into the namespace that you created.

-If you don't want to transfer data manually, you can create a script for this action by using the ibmcloud cr image-tag
+If you don't want to transfer data manually, you can create a script for this action by using the ibmcloud cr image-tag command.
+For example, you can use

-is the namespace that you created:
+the following script, where OLD_NAMESPACE is the existing namespace and NEW_NAMESPACE is the namespace that you created:

-IMAGES=$(icr images --restrict <old_namespace> --format "{{ .Repository }}:{{ .Tag }}")
+IMAGES=$(icr images --restrict OLD_NAMESPACE --format "{{ .Repository }}:{{ .Tag }}")

 for i in $IMAGES ; do

-new=$(echo $i | sed "s|/<old_namespace>/|/<new_namespace>/|1")
+new=$(echo $i | sed "s|/OLD_NAMESPACE/|/NEW_NAMESPACE/|1")

 ibmcloud cr image-tag $i $new